Canonical definition

 - Acquisition structure.
 PE typically buys majority or control.
 Minority growth equity exists but is a different shape with different consequences.

 - Hold period.
-Three to seven years is the standard.
-The firm has a fund-cycle deadline that shapes everything.
+The firm has a fund-cycle deadline that shapes what happens after the close.

 - Operating thesis.
 PE buys with a thesis: roll-up, professionalization, geographic expansion, multiple-arbitrage.
 The thesis dictates what happens after the close.